Sreyes29/Super-Mario-Space/README.md

 - The main objective is to navigate to the end of the maze within one and a quarter minutes exactly!

 ## Challenges
 Because borland c++ does not support multi-threading, the code was very linear.
-Multiple for loops and function calls one after the other.
+There are multiple for loops and function calls one after the other.
+Basically, a nightmare to read and understand.
 The trick was to make so many things happen one after the other in such a way that figuring out the pattern of moving objects and obstacles was *not easy*.
 > Multi threading, in simple terms refers to running multiple processes simultaneously.